ekirshey/config/README.md

-# nixconfig
+# config

-This is a place for me to put my various vim and bash configuration files.
+This is a place for me to put my various configuration files.